zimeg/emporia-time/README.md

 The amount of electricity used during the execution of the input command is collected from the Smart Plug and displayed in `watt`.

-Results from the Emporia API may not always be complete, so missing usage is estimated by scaling the average measured energy over the total elapsed time.
+Results from [the Emporia API][docs] may not always be complete, so missing usage is estimated by scaling the average measured energy over the total elapsed time.

 The ratio of observed-to-expected measurements is shown in the `sure` score.